 Another solution for cleaning the washing machine is vinegar.
 It is a good bleach with antistatic properties.
 It can be used to wash towels, it removes detergent residues and increases fabric’s ability to absorb water.

 Similar to baking soda, vinegar is able to remove scent.
 To clean the washing machine, pour 1-2 litres of vinegar into the detergent compartment and set a high temperature washing cycle.
-Vinegar will remove limescale, mould and bacteria.
+Vinegar will remove limescale, mold and bacteria.

 The only issue with this method is the strong, sour smell that might spread across the entire household.
 Ventilating the rooms, however, should quickly get rid of the scent.
-It might also be helpful to set another washing cycle with a little bit of washing powder or liquid.
-Its smell will kill the vinegar odour.

 Cleaning washing machine with citric acid